agiledev-students-spring2023/final-project-new-york-chuckers/UX-DESIGN.md

 # [Wireframes](https://www.figma.com/file/PimAf8no5JKQo8u2jWVifd/Tester-Connector?node-id=0%3A1&t=HW00Osw2jAYHLdEX-0)

 ## Sign Up/ Login
-Sign up or login flow that allows the user to sign in.
+Sign up or login flow that allows the user to sign in to their account or to create their account.

 <img src="./ux-design/0a-signup.png" width="25%">

 ## Profile Set up
-First time profile set up for the user.
+First time profile set up for the user that allows them to create their account.

 <img src="./ux-design/0c-profile-setup.png" width="25%">